-Not only does air conditioning make you comfortable, it’s also crucial for your health when we’re here in the dog days of summer.
-Unfortunately, when the cold air stops blowing or your air conditioner won’t start up at all, you’re not able to call around for several days.
+Not only does your AC system help you to stay comfortable, it’s also crucial for your health when we’re here in the heat of summer.
+Unfortunately, when the cool air stops blowing or your air conditioner won’t turn on at all, you’re not able to shop around for several days.

-When your air conditioner goes out in the middle of the summer, you might not have time to call around for different quotes or research what you can expect to pay.
-Not having an idea how much you can expect to pay when the AC service expert knocks on your door can be scary, so we’re here to show you several price ranges on some basic services so you won’t be surprised when Calverley Service Experts shows up to get you cooling again.
+When your air conditioner goes out in the middle of the summer, you might not have time to call around for competing quotes or research what you can expect to pay.
+Not having an idea how much you can expect to pay when the air conditioning service expert knocks on your door can be scary, so we’re here to show you several price ranges on some basic services so you won’t be surprised when Calverley Service Experts arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500